Wire Transfers FAQ

 - Callback − All non-repetitive wires (this is the default process)

-- Callback with PIN − All wires; an Authorized Representative must recite PIN
+- Callback with PIN − All wires; an authorized representative must recite their PIN

-- Callback with $ Limit − Only those wires over the specified dollar limit will be called
+- Callback over a Limit − Only those wires over your selected dollar limit will be called

-- Callback with $ Limit and PIN − Only those wires over the specified dollar limit will be called and Authorized Representative must recite PIN
+- Callback over a Limit with PIN − Only those wires over the specified dollar limit will be called and your authorized representative must recite their PIN

 If our Wire Operations team is unable to reach an Authorized Representative, the wire will be held until contact is made.
-After one day, the Relationship Manager is contacted.
+After one day, your Relationship Manager will be contacted.

 The Wire Operations team will not release the wire until confirmation has occurred.